-- Salaries, including up to a three percent increase per year

-- Tuition

-- Fringe benefits

-- Supplies

-- Equipment, including CT, MRI, or other imaging systems, and improvements to existing systems.
-For the purposes of this FOA, "equipment" refers to items with a purchase price of over \$1,000.00 and with a useful life of over one year.
+- Salaries, including up to a three percent increase per year - Tuition (documentation of courses must be submitted with quarterly financial expenditure report) - Fringe benefits - Supplies - Equipment, including CT, MRI, or other imaging systems, and improvements to existing systems.
+For the purposes of this FOA, "equipment" refers to items with a purchase price of over \$1,000.00 and with a useful life of over one year. - Lab services - Travel will be reimbursed at no more than the state of Florida travel reimbursement rates.

-- Lab Services

-- Travel will be reimbursed at no more than the state of Florida travel reimbursement rates.
 Current state of Florida reimbursement rates can be found in section 112.061, Florida Statutes.
 In order to implement appropriations in the General Appropriations Act for state travel and notwithstanding s.
-112.061, Florida Statutes, costs for lodging associated with a meeting, conference, or convention organized or sponsored in whole or in part by a state agency or the judicial branch may not exceed \$150 per day.)

-- Consultant costs, provided they do not exceed 10 percent of the total budget

-- Patient-care costs

-- Animal-care costs

-- IRB or IACUC fees

-- Consortium or contractual costs

-- Fees to obtain data from a health registry (e.g. vital statistics)

-- Research Participant Incentives including promotional items (such as t-shirts, hats, water bottles), food and food coupons, and payment for travel expenses.
+112.061, Florida Statutes, costs for lodging associated with a meeting, conference, or convention organized or sponsored in whole or in part by a state agency or the judicial branch may not exceed \$150 per day.) - Consultant costs, provided they do not exceed 10 percent of the total budget - Patient-care costs - Animal-care costs - IRB or IACUC fees - Consortium or contractual costs - Fees to obtain data from a health registry (e.g. vital statistics) - Research Participant Incentives including promotional items (such as t-shirts, hats, water bottles), food and food coupons, and payment for travel expenses.
 Any incentive for food, food coupons, or travel expenses may not exceed the limitations in 112.061 F.S.